Damocles-fr/PPJF/README.md

 - If you use a different Potplayer installation path, modify the last line that is set to PotPlayer defaut installation folder C:\Program Files\DAUM\PotPlayer\PotPlayerMini64.exe

-### 11. Optionnal : Media info link to the local file folder, if you don't want it, skip to 12.
+### 11. Optional : Media info link to the local file folder, if you don't want it, skip to 12.

 - LibreWolf, Install **Local Filesystem Links** extension from:
   - [https://addons.mozilla.org/fr/firefox/addon/local-filesystem-links/](https://addons.mozilla.org/fr/firefox/addon/local-filesystem-links/)